Vivena/TFHEToyProject/README.md

 ## Prerequisites

-This project need the TFHE library in order to run.
+This project needs the TFHE library in order to run.
-Please find the informations on how to install this library [here](https://tfhe.github.io/tfhe/installation.html).
+Please find the information on how to install this library [here](https://tfhe.github.io/tfhe/installation.html).

 Please set the ```CMAKE_BUILD_TYPE``` to ```optim```